In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

 One of the drawbacks of getting fit is the lack of enthusiasm or motivation.

-This underpinned by the inherent lack of fun that comes with disciplined grinding and a new, often restrictive diet.
+This is underpinned by the inherent lack of fun that comes with disciplined grinding and a new, often restrictive diet.

 If you want to optimize client retention, perhaps consider different ways to make the journey as enjoyable as it is essential.